sherinann/Weavedin-Library-WebApp/README.md

 # Weavedin-Library-WebApp
-A web application for a library system
+A web application for a library system using django and materialize css

-### frameworks used
+### frameworks used:
 * django
 * Materialize css

+### database used:
+*mysql

 ### to run:
 1. clone the repository